 How to Apply for Financial Aid

 The Free Application for Federal Student Aid (FAFSA) is the basic application for all federal student aid and some forms of state aid.
-The FAFSA can be completed online (www.fafsa.ed.gov) or by mail and should be done as early as possible each year.
-Before accessing the FAFSA online, the student must first obtain a pin number (www.pin.ed.gov) from the U.S. Department of Education.
-This pin number will allow the student to access their data and sign several documents electronically.
+The FAFSA can be completed online (https://fafsa.ed.gov/) or by mail and should be done as early as possible each year.
+Before accessing the FAFSA online, the student must first obtain an FSA ID (https://fsaid.ed.gov/npas/index.htm) from the U.S. Department of Education.
+This FSA ID will allow the student to access their data and sign several documents electronically.
 The FAFSA application data is confidentially submitted to the U.S. Department of Education and they determine the student’s estimated family contribution (EFC) based on a federal formula.
 The College and the student will receive the EFC information.
 The College uses the EFC to determine financial aid awards.
 It is important that the student provide accurate information on the FAFSA application as correcting inaccurate information is timely and may impact the student’s funding.
 Students and parents can contact the Financial Aid Office located on campus for answers to questions regarding financial aid.
 Platt College San Diego’s FAFSA school code: 015180

 The Net Price Calculator is a tool to assist students in estimating their educational cost.
 The Net Price Calculator will provide an estimate based on the information you provide and does not guarantee estimated awards.
 To obtain an official financial aid package, you will need to complete the FAFSA (Free Application for Federal Student Aid).
 The financial aid office uses the official FAFSA to determine financial aid awards.